 THE PEACE

-As forgiven and reconciled people we exchange words of peace with one another.
+As forgiven and reconcile people we exchange words of peace with one another.

 The peace of the Lord be always with you.